Anastasiia Kosu

-Anastasiia Olairi Kosu (born 21 April 2005) is a Russian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
-She previously played for UMMC Ekaterinburg of the Russian Women's Basketball Premier League (RPL).
+Anastasiia Olairi "Ola" Kosu (born 21 April 2005) is a Russian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and for UMMC Ekaterinburg of the Russian Women's Basketball Premier League (RPL).

 Professional career

 Kosu with the Minnesota Lynx in 2025.

 Kosu began her career with Dynamo Kursk, where she played for two seasons, before the EuroLeague Women suspended the club in February 2022, following the Russian invasion of Ukraine.
 She made her EuroLeague debut on 4 December 2020, in a game against Perfumerías Avenida.
 She became one of the youngest players to ever appear in a EuroLeague game at 15 years, 7 months and 14 days old.

 She then joined UMMC Ekaterinburg of the RPL.
 During the 2023–24 season, she was named Eurobasket.com's Player of the Year, Forward of the Year, Domestic Player of the Year, and named to the All-Russian PBL First Team.
 On 14 August 2024, she re-signed with Ekaterinburg.
 She helped lead UMMC to three consecutive Russian Championships from 2023 to 2025.

 On 14 April 2025, she was drafted in the second round, 15th overall, by the Minnesota Lynx in the 2025 WNBA draft.
 She made her WNBA preseason debut for the Lynx on 6 May 2025, during a game against the Chicago Sky, and scored four points and four rebounds.

 She made her regular season debut for the Lynx on 16 May 2025, during a game against the Dallas Wings.